CSHS now awards Continuing Education Units (CEU’s) to nurses for specific courses.

 CSHS is located on a lovely, rustic 80 acre sanctuary known as Emerald Valley.
 Our campus includes a classroom with an adjacent kitchen, a one-half acre garden with over 400 herb species, a medicine making building and forested hiking trails.
 Forestville is an hour and a half drive north of San Francisco.
 Visitors to the school are welcome, but please call first so we can be sure someone will be available to greet you!
 We look forward to meeting you and sharing friendship and herbal experiences.

-herb of the month: Elder (continued from left)
+herb of the month: Violet (continued from left)

 note: This information is not a replacement for a trained herbalist.
 Please consult your medical professional before treating yourself or others with this or any other herbal remedy.